Blog Layout

 Such was the scene when Jesus is tried by Pilate.
 Actually, it wasn’t his first trial.
 The backstory was he was betrayed by one of his own followers from his inner circle.
 Jewish leaders had been gunning for Jesus for a long time.
 They’d clashed publicly, and their influence among the populace was beginning to crack.
 Sick of being beaten by their own attempts to trap him, the high priests brought Jesus in.
 Yet, there was one thing that they needed.
 Roman law would not permit them to execute anyone, and they wanted this guy gone before the Passover festival that week.
 Their only recourse was to drag him before Pilate with fabricated charges of wanting to take over as a king.

 Any hint of overthrow in the Empire was a certain death sentence.
-Pilate’s hand was forced to deal with it.
+Pilate was forced to deal with it.
 If anything, this judge was as much on trial as the defendant.
 His role was to keep the peace.
 If these Jews made him look bad with any kind of unrest or riot, his competence as ruler would be questioned by superiors and reported to Caesar.
-Still, he had an image to protect and project that he was able to rule rightly even if it was reinforced by military power.
-So he asked.
+He had an image to protect and project that he was able to rule rightly even if it was reinforced by military power.

 In some ways, it was a stupid question that did not deserve an answer anyway.
 Clearly standing there in a Roman court, Jesus was the farthest from being a king.
 His followers had abandoned him, he was at the mercy of the Jewish leaders, no army or even a gathering crowd would take his commands and get him released.
 The other stupid aspect of the question was Pilate wasn’t smart enough to know how to frame it.
 “Do you claim to be King of the Jews?
 Or, Do you want to be King of the Jews?” might have required of Jesus a different answer.
 Pilate from the start did not know how to direct the discourse.